Neamar/KISS/docs/_posts/2018-02-14-can-t-see-a-contact.md

 There can be multiple reasons for this:

 ### Contact was just added or edited
 Some devices don't notify properly when the contact database is updated.
-You'll need to manually restart KISS, which will force a synchronisation with the contact database: `⋮, KISS Settings, Advanced Settings, Restart KISS`.
+You'll need to manually restart KISS, which will force a synchronisation with the contact database: `⋮, KISS Settings, Advanced settings, Restart KISS`.

 ### Contact doesn't have a phone number
 Contacts without a phone number are not displayed in KISS, as KISS only provides tooling for phone and messages.